eCook Meal

 BRING IT HOME

 Return the pan to a medium-high heat.
-When hot, fry the grated ginger and the cabbage and carrot mix for 3-4 minutes, until slightly wilted but still crunchy.
+When hot, fry the grated Ginger and the cabbage and carrot mix for 3-4 minutes, until slightly wilted but still crunchy.
 Add the reserved marinade from step 1 to the hot pan, reduce the heat to medium and simmer for 3-4 minutes until reduced and thickening.
-In the final 1-2 minutes, add the Pork medallions to baste and heat through.
+In the final 1-2 minutes, add the pork medallions to baste and heat through.

 NOW WE DINE